 Hatchimals Types: Pengualas

-A mix between a penguin and an iguana, these Hatchimals have fur on their head and rounded eyes.
-They have both pink fur and green fur.
+A mix between a penguin and an iguana, these Hatchimals have both pink and green fur on their head and around their eyes.

 They’re described as always happy, but also clumsy by the Hatchimals website.
 Their eggs come in two colors, purple with pink specks and purple with green specs.
 Any store that sells Hatchimals sells Pengualas.

 Pengualas are not specific to any retailer.
 That means that you can purchase a Penguala for your child wherever Hatchimals are sold.
 Just be sure to check for the correctly colored egg markings when you make your purchase.